A stranger jumped into action when a 92-year-old started to be dragged by a car

 "I was terrified of what might have happened to her," Gomes recalled.
 "She is an old lady, and quite fragile to begin with.
 So the notion that she might be dragged by a car was just completely horrifying to me."

 Gomes soon learned the details of what had happened.
 Thomasinha sometimes received rides from volunteer drivers to her local senior center.
 On that day, when she got out of the car, one of the long drawstring cords on her jacket got caught in the door as she closed it.
-The driver didn't see her, and began to drive away, dragging Thomasinha along with them.
+The driver didn't see her, and began to drive away, dragging Thomasinha along.

 "And she started running alongside the car, knocking on the door, on the window of the car, to try and get the driver's attention," Gomes said.